 Safari style jackets were the 'in thing' to wear as casual attire in an effort to emulate the debonair looks of Clark Gable and Stewart Granger in these movies.

-- Muted colours are best - khaki, olive green or brown are ideal as colours for your safari clothes.
+Khaki, olive green or brown are ideal as colours for your safari clothes.
 It is a good idea to check with your outfitter what the bush vegetation will be like when you hunt.
 For example, if it is very lush and green, a light khaki may not be the best idea.
 Clark Gable (below) might have been better dressed in dark green for his rainforest scenes in 'Mogambo'.
 The rule of thumb is no bright colours or white in the bush.

-- Consider treating your clothes with Permethrin to reduce insect bites.
+Consider treating your clothes with Permethrin to reduce insect bites.
 You can either do this yourself with the many Permethrin products available or buy ready-impregnated clothes from manufacturers like Exofficio.
 The ready-impregnated insect repellent clothing tends to be made of synthetic materials.
 Read more about insect repellents for Africa and check out this large range of insect repellent safari clothing.